MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT QualityHorizontal([out, retval] INT32* value);

   /// Set the `QualityHorizontal` property.
-If an invalid value is provided
-  /// for the specified printer, `ICoreWebView2PrintWithSettingsCompletedHandler`
-  /// handler will return `E_ABORT`.
   [propput] HRESULT QualityHorizontal([in] INT32 value);

   /// The vertical printer resolution for the page, in dots per inch.